seed-run/homepage/_docs/issues-and-alerts.md

 So some of these issues that are automatically ignored.
 Currently, all `DeprecationWarning` errors in Node.js are automatically ignored.
 You can read more about these errors over on the [common Serverless errors page]({% link _docs/serverless-errors/deprecationwarning.md %}).

 You can unignore these errors.
 Or if you think an error is being ignored by mistake, [feel free to let us know](mailto:{{ site.email }}).

+### Usage and Limits

+Issues is free for all users on Seed.
+But there are some soft limits to prevent accidental overuse.

+- Maximum of 10K errors per hour
+- Error related data is retained for 30 days

+If these limits don't work for you or if you have any questions, [feel free to contact us](mailto:{{ site.email }}).

 ### Additional IAM Permissions